Mesac Damas: Murders

-Flight and Arrest
+Flight and arrest

-On the morning of Friday, September 18, 2009, Mesac Damas went to Miami International Airport and purchased a ticket for a one-way flight to Port Au Prince, Haiti, where he arrived at 10:50 AM the same day.
+On the morning of Friday, September 18, 2009, Mesac Damas went to Miami International Airport and purchased a ticket for a one-way flight to Port Au Prince, Haiti, where he arrived at 10:50 am the same day.

 Damas would later state to US Marshals that he had flown to Haiti to say goodbye to his family, because he "knew what he did was wrong and that he didn't deserve to live".

-On September 22, 2009 a warrant was signed by a Collier County judge for the arrest of Mesac Damas for the murder of his wife and five children.
+On September 22, 2009, a warrant was signed by a Collier County judge for the arrest of Mesac Damas for the murder of his wife and five children.

 On September 23, 2009, Damas was apprehended by United States Marshal Service agents in Port Au Prince, Haiti.
 Damas voluntarily provided a lengthy statement to agents at that time, saying, among other things, "I know what I did was wrong.
 Bad spirits made me do it." and asking agents, "You think I want to live after what I did?"

 In a statement to the Naples Daily News the same day, Damas admitted to the murders of his wife and five children, and said that he wished to receive the death penalty for his crimes.

-Damas was transported back to Collier County by the US Marshal's Service, where he was incarcerated and held no bond.
+Damas was transported back to Collier County by the US Marshal's Service, where he was incarcerated and held without bond.